World Cup 2022: When will Gareth Southgate announce squad for Qatar? Which teams have qualified for Qatar 2022?

 When will England announce their 2022 World Cup squad?

-Southgate is expected to announce his provisional squad for the World Cup on Thursday, October 20, before whittling it down to the final 26-man squad at a later date.
+Southgate is expected to announce his provisional squad, containing up to 55 players, for the World Cup on Thursday October 20.
+However, he has until the following day to give the list to FIFA.

 The squad limit has been increased from 23 for the first time.